Schnouki/schnouki.net/content/post/2019/2019-09-23 How to use a Keychron K2 USB keyboard on Linux/index.md

 There's also a list of resources for Keychron K2 Linux users in [this Git repo](https://github.com/Kurgol/keychron/blob/master/k2.md), and on Facebook Keychron created a [Keychron Linux User Group](https://www.facebook.com/groups/Keychronlinux/).

+---

+**EDIT:** everything in this post also applies to the Keychron K4 keyboard.